Impact Spotlight

 About

-Bushwick, New York, residents face a concentration of waste infrastructure, high youth unemployment rates, lack of community composting options, and increasing inequalities from rapid gentrification.
-Bushwick’s community is 87% people of color, and 25% of the population lives below the poverty line.
-Bushwick also grapples with additional environmental injustices, including the legacy of lead in soils and the lack of open space, gardens, and other green spaces.
+In Bushwick, New York, residents face a concentration of waste infrastructure, high youth unemployment rates, lack of community composting options, and increasing inequality from rapid gentrification.
+Bushwick’s community is 87% people of color, and 25% of the population lives below the poverty line and grapples with additional environmental injustices, including the legacy of lead in soils and the lack of gardens and other green spaces.

-BK ROT was founded as a grassroots solution to environmental racism, youth unemployment, and lack of community composting in Brooklyn, NY.
-Their regenerative, closed-loop organic waste processing operation uses e-trike transportation to haul organic waste from a network of local partners and businesses back to their facility.
-Employees who come almost exclusively from the surrounding community, and a team of youth workforce trainees staff the operation, which diverts over 100 tons of organic waste and produces over 50 tons of compost for their community per year.
+Founded as a grassroots solution to environmental racism, youth unemployment, and lack of community composting in Brooklyn, NY, BK ROT is New York City's first community-supported, bike-powered, fossil fuel-free food waste hauling and composting service.
+BK ROT’s regenerative, closed-loop organic waste processing operation uses solar-charged e-bike transportation to haul organic waste from a network of local partners and businesses back to their facility.
+Employees come almost exclusively from the surrounding community, and a team of youth workforce trainees staff the operation, which diverts over 100 tons of organic waste and produces more than 50 tons of compost for their community per year.

 HF Partnership

-With the Honnold Foundation’s support, BK ROT’s solar installation will power their composting facility and community kitchen.
-The install will also begin transitioning their e-trike fleet towards 100% renewable energy.
-Funding also supports an education program to train youth leaders on how solar arrays are sited, constructed, and maintained.
+In 2022, the Honnold Foundation partnered with BK Rot to solarize their composting facility, community kitchen, and e-bike fleet.
+Funding also supported an education program to train youth leaders on how solar arrays are sited, constructed, and maintained.

 In the News